dwave-examples/qboost/README.md

 ### Blobs data set

-This is a simple synthetically generated data set for illustrative purposes.
-It is based on the scikit-learn function `sklearn.datasets.make_blobs`, which generates a data set for classification with an arbitrary number of features, samples, and informative features.
+This is a simple synthetically generated data set for illustrative purposes, based on the scikit-learn function `sklearn.datasets.make_blobs`.
+Data for classification are randomly generated with two classes and an arbitrary number of samples, total features, and informative features.
 The features are randomly generated from Gaussian distributions.
 For each informative feature, the mean value of the feature differs between the two target classes, while the non-informative features are sampled from the same probability distribution in each class.

 Each run of the demo will randomly generate the data set and split it into training, validation, and test sets.
 The validation set is used to determine